EMAlbright/tradingapp/README.md

 ## Features

-- **Backtesting Trading Strategies:** Test your trading strategies with historical data to see how they would have performed.
+- **Backtesting Trading Strategies:** Test common trading strategies with historical data to see how they would have performed.
 - **Real-Time Trading:** Trade cryptocurrencies and stocks with real-time price updates.
 - **Portfolio Management:** Track your investments, view current holdings, and monitor performance.
 - **Leaderboards:** Compete with other users and see who has the highest net worth.